2y2son4/flex-portfolio/README.md

 Portfolio made using (mostly) flexbox in CSS and a little bit of vanilla JS to give it a little movement and charm, isn't it adorable? 😊

+Includes links to show my work a little bit and all the ways to contact me.
+Let's keep in touch!

 <p align="left">
 <img src="./img/meta.png">
 </p>